 - I’m running into limitations on my gear.
 I’ve had several times when the low light capabilities on my camera prevented me from getting shots.
 Likewise, my lenses are very slow.
 I’ve had my current camera (Nikon D200) for almost three years now and I am due for an upgrade.
 I’m looking at the Nikon D700 but am hoping they come out with a D700s which supports video.
 I’d also like to get a few more lenses.
-Specifically I’d like get a cheap, fast 50mm lens.
+Specifically, I’d like to get a cheap, fast 50mm lens.
 The thing preventing me from getting a D700 is that I would need a new set of FX lenses for the full frame sensor.

-- I recently broke down and purchased two flashes: SB-900 and SB-600 .
-I’ve been reading the The Hot Shoe Diaries: Big Light from Small Flashes by Joe McNally (the first photography book I’ve ever read) and have been lusting after what I can do with a flash.
+- I recently broke down and purchased two flashes: SB-900 and SB-600.
+I’ve been reading The Hot Shoe Diaries: Big Light from Small Flashes by Joe McNally (the first photography book I’ve ever read) and have been lusting after what I can do with a flash.
 There is a lot here that I need to learn.
 Even using a flash to even out ambient lighting outside will improve many of my photos.
 Using a remote flash with colored gels will let me get more artistic.
 I’ll be trying to make more photos instead of just taking photos.

 - I’ve been visiting many places first and foremost as a traveler and as a photographer second.
-I’m going to greatly slow down my travel in 2010 (more on that later) and focus on creating better, more in-depth content for my site.
+I’m going to greatly slow down my travel in 2010 (more on that later) and focus on creating better, more in-depth content on my site.
 This will involve going to places with the intent of taking photos.
 I can’t stress how much this matters when trying to get good photos.
 A pro photographer on vacation with their family will probably not take as good of photos as when they are on assignment just because of time and focus.